-For the first 12 months, HMRC says it will not enforce the digitial link requirement, to give firms a chance to get used to the new rules, and to put compliant systems in place.
+For the first 12 months, HMRC says it will not enforce the digital link requirement, to give firms a chance to get used to the new rules, and to put compliant systems in place.

 Do you have compatible accounting software?

-If, like a large number of contractor companies, you already use well-known online accountancy software such as FreeAgent, Xero and Clear Books you don’t have to do anything – aside from making sure you maintain accurate records (as detailed below), and submitting your quarterly returns via the software interface before each deadline.
+If, like a large number of contractor companies, you already use well-known online accountancy software such as FreeAgent, Xero and Clear Books you don’t have to do anything – aside from making sure you maintain accurate records (as detailed below) and submitting your quarterly returns via the software interface before each deadline.

 You (or your accountant) will need to register your company for MTD for VAT online, and then grant access to the software application you use.